JuliaIPU/IPUToolkit.jl/README.md

 ```julia
 Poplar.GraphAddConstant(graph, host_array)
 ```
-adds the `host_array` (a plain standard Julia array living on the host) to `graph`, automatically inferring from `host_array` the type and the shape of the tensor in the graph.
+adds the `host_array` (a plain standard Julia `Array` living on the host) to `graph`, automatically inferring from `host_array` the type and the shape of the tensor in the graph.

 ### Writing codelets in Julia

-You can write codelets for the IPU in Julia with the `IPUCompiler.@codelet` macro, and use them inside a program, written using the interface to the Poplar SDK described above.
+You can write [codelets](https://docs.graphcore.ai/projects/poplar-user-guide/en/3.2.0/vertices_overview.html) for the IPU in Julia with the `IPUCompiler.@codelet` macro, and use them inside a program, written using the interface to the Poplar SDK described above.
-This mechanism uses the [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl) package, which is a generic framework for generating LLVM IR code for specialised targets, not limited to GPUs, despite the name.
+This mechanism uses the [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl) package, which is a generic framework for generating LLVM IR code for specialised targets, not limited to GPUs despite the historical name.
 The `IPUCompiler.@codelet` macro takes two arguments:

 * the graph to which to add the codelet with the `Poplar.GraphAddCodelets` function
 * the function definition of the kernel you want to compile for the device.

-The arguments of a codelet function have to be `VertexVector{T,S}`, a subtype of `AbstractVector{T}` which represents vectors living on the IPU.
+The arguments of a codelet function have to be `VertexVector{T,S}`, a subtype of `AbstractVector{T}` which represents a [vertex vector](https://docs.graphcore.ai/projects/poplar-user-guide/en/3.2.0/vertex_vectors.html), passed as argument to a codelet.
 The parameters of `VertexVector{T,S}` are

 * `T`: the type of the elements of the vector;